charlie-vf/gay-street-games/README.md

 ## **Credits**

 ### **Sites That Helped Me Out**
-- https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Grid_Template_Areas - Taught me how to use Grid Template Areas
+- [This site](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Grid_Template_Areas) taught me how to use Grid Template Areas
-- https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion - Taught me about Reduced Motion inclusion
+- [This site](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) taught me about Reduced Motion inclusion
-- https://css-tricks.com/snippets/css/scale-on-hover-with-webkit-transition/ - Helped with text zoom on hover
+- [This site](https://css-tricks.com/snippets/css/scale-on-hover-with-webkit-transition/) helped with text zoom on hover
+- [This site](https://benevolentbowd.ca/games/esotu/eso-teases-upcoming-event-zeal-of-zenithar/#:~:text=The%20Anniversary%20event%20was%20not,or%20involve%20the%20guild%20traders.) provided information on the Zeal of Zenithar event

 ### **Image Sources**
 All images were taken from Google.
 I would have liked to use screenshots of the game which I took personally, however the quality of screenshots on PlayStation is incredibly poor.